AI-boosted rare event sampling to characterize extreme weather

 \subsection{Discussion}

 To address the challenge posed by the scarcity of data for studying extreme events, we introduced AI+RES, a novel framework that synergistically combines RES, AI emulators, and GCMs such that they complement each other and alleviate each individual approach's shortcomings.
-AI+RES solves the long-standing problem of finding an appropriate score function for RES in a high-dimensional chaotic system.
-As the first proof-of-concept, we applied this framework on mid-latitude heatwaves in the PlaSim GCM.
+AI+RES provides a practical way to address the long-standing challenge of finding an appropriate score function for RES in a high-dimensional chaotic system.
+As the first proof-of-concept, we applied this framework on midlatitude heat waves in the PlaSim GCM.
 We showed that this approach enables the sampling of extremely rare events and yields accurate estimates of their return periods up to 50,000 years with an ensemble size of only 400, with a reduction in computational cost of several hundred compared with direct sampling.
-We also showed that AI+RES significantly outperforms the current state-of-the-art RES that relies on simple score functions.
+We also showed that, even with an imperfect emulator, AI+RES significantly outperforms the current state-of-the-art RES that relies on simple score functions.

 Our work motivates several avenues for further improvement.
 First, the deterministic nature of the current emulator limits the quality of its ensemble forecasts.
 Having an emulator trained directly in a probabilistic manner \cite{price2025probabilistic, alet2025skillful, lang2024aifs, couairon2024archesweather,zhou2025reframing} could enhance the ability of the algorithm to explore multiple plausible pathways to extreme events, improving sampling efficiency and reducing estimator variance.
 Second, while our current AI emulator focuses exclusively on atmospheric variables, surface temperature extremes are also strongly influenced by land surface processes, particularly soil moisture \cite{dandrea_hot_2006, fischer_soil_2007, vautard_summertime_2007, miloshevich_probabilistic_2023-1}.
-Developing a coupled land–atmosphere emulator remains a challenge, but incorporating soil moisture information, potentially through hybrid strategies that combine emulated forecasts with soil moisture state, could yield a more effective score function.
+Developing a coupled land-atmosphere emulator remains a challenge, but incorporating soil moisture information, potentially through hybrid strategies that combine emulated forecasts with soil moisture state, could yield a more effective score function.